 Mitchell Stephens – BFA in Acting from Texas Christian University is an actor and educator located in DFW.
 He specifically works with incarcerated veterans at the Green Bay Jail Facility in Fort Worth teaching and leading DE-CRUIT Workshops.
 As an actor, he has worked all over the country and is a proud member of the DE-CRUIT team.

 Jason Cleveland – CEO of biotech startup, Lab79 Technologies, and research fellow at SomaLogic in Boulder.
-Former CEO of Asylum Research, an atomic force microscope company he co-founded 12 years ago.
 In 1990, he obtained a B.A. in Math and Physics from the University of Minnesota where he was a Goldwater scholar.
 At Minnesota, he worked in the lab of Dan Dahlberg in low temperature physics and magnetism.
-Cleveland received his Ph.D. in Experimental Physics from UCSB in 1995.
-There, in the lab of Paul Hansma, he studied interaction forces on the atomic scale as well as building a new generation of AFMs enabling the use of ultra-small cantilevers.
-From 1996 through 1999 he was a research scientist at Digital Instruments.
-His research there included understanding the physics of AFM phase imaging.
-He co-founded Asylum Research in 1999 and has served as Chairman and CEO.
-He is an author on more than 40 scientific publications and a co-inventor on over 20 patents.
+He received his Ph.D. in Experimental Physics from UCSB in 1995 where he worked on atomic force microscopes (AFM) in the lab of Paul Hansma.
+From 1996 through 1999 he was a research scientist at Digital Instruments, an AFM manufacturer.
+He co-founded an AFM company, Asylum Research, in 1999 and served as Chairman and then CEO until its sale to Oxford Instruments in 2012.
+He is an author on more than 40 scientific publications and an inventor on nearly 50 patents.
 On the DE-CRUIT team, Jason serves as Chairman of the Board.